BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 $ bower install --save angular-facebook
 ```

-You'll see below, that we also need to add this as a dependency to our contreoller using Angular array notation.
+You'll see below, that we also need to add this as a dependency to our controller using Angular array notation.
 Let's add a few more methods to the Angular controller, and refactor our code to keep things DRY.
+We've also added a call to `branch.banner` in the `createBranchster` method.
+This displays a smart banner on desktop that has an SMS link form, and on mobile devices a link to the native app in the Android and iOS app stores.
+For a deeper explanation of smart banners, see the [app banner integration guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/smart-banner-guide.md#app-banner).

 app/scripts/controllers/main.js
 ```